🌟 How to Calculate Fringe Width (2026): Formula, Solved Problems & Derivation

 🌈 Types of Fringe Width

-It helps to distinguish three related scenarios that all involve Fringe spacing, because each has a slightly different context and formula:
+It helps to distinguish three related scenarios that all involve fringe spacing, because each has a slightly different context and formula:

 1. Young’s Double Slit (YDSE) Fringe Width — The standard classroom case.
 Two coherent point sources (slits), a flat screen, and the formula β = λD/d are used.
-This scenario is the most commonly tested one and the one this article derives in full.
+This scenario is the most commonly tested one and the one this article describes in full.

 2. Thin Film Fringe Width — When light reflects from the top and bottom surfaces of a thin film (a soap bubble, an oil slick, a lens coating), the path difference creates color fringes.
-The fringe width here depends on the film geometry, angle of incidence, and wavelength.
+The fringe spacing here depends on the film geometry, angle of incidence, and wavelength.

 3. Diffraction Fringe Spacing — In single-slit diffraction, a central maximum is flanked by secondary maxima.
 The “fringe width” here refers to the width of the central maximum, given by

 w=2λD/a.
-Where a is the slit width.
+Where “a” is the slit width.
 This is distinct from the double-slit case, and the two should not be confused.

 The remainder of this article focuses on the YDSE fringe width—the foundational case—before comparing all three in the table below.